-“I came to the University of North Carolina at Chapel Hill ready to be a small fish in a big pond for once, ready for a change,” said Taylor Doggett, a rising senior in the UNC School of Media and Journalism.
+“I came to the University of North Carolina at Chapel Hill ready to be a small fish in a big pond for once, ready for a change,” said Taylor Doggett, senior in the UNC School of Media and Journalism.

 When Doggett first drove up South Road to Carolina’s stone entrance, it was love at first sight.
 “I was enchanted with Carolina — with the energy and the picture-perfect campus.
 Carolina became my No. 1 choice,” she said.